narendraj9/narendraj9.github.io/web/posts/sieve-of-eratos.markdown

 Now, I am supposed to give you the number of steps you must take so that you end up on the next number that isn't a multiple of 2 or 3; or in general not a multiple of any of the numbers in a set.
-What would be the steps that you would take if that set of numbers happens to be empty.
+What would be the steps that you would take if that set of numbers happens to be empty?
 It's trivially a never-ending sequence of 1's.
 You just walk the whole number line stepping upon each number.

 Now, let's see what the sequence is when we have one element in the set,